 The Tindall Foundation recognised early that Community Foundations, rapidly expanding around the world, were filling a gap in local needs by offering opportunities for local donors wishing to contribute to local causes.
 They could see a real opportunity in connecting local people who care with causes that matter and today their support of the movement remains as strong as ever.

 Community Foundations have continued to evolve in New Zealand and since 2009 there have been a number of national workshops for Trustees and management.
 We have been very fortunate to have learned from the expertise of Community Foundations around world, bringing experts to our shores to share their wisdom and expertise.

 In 2013 Community Foundations of New Zealand was established and has been run by a volunteer Board of Trustees ever since.
-In 2017 we appointed our very first Executive Officer to help to steer the ship and assist in growing our Foundations, our capability and influence.
+In 2017 we appointed our very first Executive Officer to help to steer the ship and assist in growing our Foundations, their capability and their role in community transformation.

 It is exciting to see the growth in the funds under management of all of our Foundations, but more importantly, it is inspiring to see the difference they are really starting to make in their local communities.
-We are seeing local people who care being real changemakers in their communities.
+We are seeing local people who care becoming real changemakers in their communities.

 We are continuing to expand with discussions going on in a number of communities about starting up a new Community Foundation.
 Two new Community Foundations have launched in 2018, in Queenstown and the Clutha District, and Te Awa Community Foundation launched in April 2019.